-I favor the approach put forward in 2010 by the President's bipartisan National Commission on Fiscal Responsibility and Reform, which was co-chaired by former Senator Alan Simpson (R-WY) and President Clinton's former Chief of Staff Erskine Bowles.
-The Commission proposed reducing the deficit by $4 trillion over the next 10 years.
+I favor the approach put forward in 2010 by the president's bipartisan National Commission on Fiscal Responsibility and Reform, which was co-chaired by former Senator Alan Simpson (R-WY) and President Clinton's former Chief of Staff Erskine Bowles.
+The commission proposed reducing the deficit by $4 trillion over the next 10 years.
 I believe this "grand bargain" approach is our best chance to bring Republicans and Democrats together because it puts everything on the table: discretionary spending, defense spending, entitlement programs, and taxes.

-And while we avoided the “fiscal cliff” at the end of 2012, we’re not out of the woods yet.
-There are a still a few fiscal predicaments facing our economy that Congress created for 2013, including the automatic spending cuts known as budget “sequestration”, which have already begun to take effect, the need for a new funding resolution to prevent a government shutdown, and the question of addressing the federal debt ceiling.
-We’ve got to stop governing this way, put partisanship aside, and focus on making the necessary but tough choices that will help us get our fiscal house in order.
+The results of the elections of last November were clear.
+The American people want Congress and the administration to work together and tackle these issues head-on.
+We’ve got to stop the crisis governing of years past, put partisanship aside, and focus on making the necessary but tough choices that will help us get our fiscal house in order.
 In the long run, I believe we have to do three things to get America back on the right fiscal track and stabilize our debt as a percentage of GDP.

-- We need to reform and improve our entitlement programs, such as Medicaid, Medicare and Social Security, in a way that's humane, saves money, and preserves these programs for future generations.
+We need to reform and improve our entitlement programs, such as Medicaid, Medicare and Social Security, in a way that's humane, saves money, and preserves these programs for future generations.

-- We should focus like a laser on all federal programs – from defense to transportation to agriculture – and ask ourselves a simple but critical question: "How can we get better results for less money in everything we do?"
+We should focus like a laser on all federal programs – from defense to transportation to agriculture – and ask ourselves a simple but critical question: "How can we get better results for less money in everything we do?"